 At that time, the minimum payment option falls off, and the interest-only payment option becomes the new minimum payment because no additional interest can be deferred.

-The change in monthly payment can be quite substantial, possibly even double the minimum payment, mainly because the minimum payment on the Secure Advantage loan is based on your mortgage rate minus 3%.
+The change in monthly payment can be quite substantial, possibly even double the minimum payment, mainly because the minimum payment on the Secure Advantage Loan is based on your mortgage rate minus 3%.

-Though the Secure Advantage offers payment flexibility, making the minimum payment each month will lead to an excess amount of interest which will be added to the existing loan balance, making future payments much larger.
+Though the Secure Advantage offers payment flexibility, making the minimum payment each month will lead to an excess amount of interest, which will be added to the existing loan balance, making future payments much larger.

-And the less you pay now, the more you will pay later.
+In short, the less you pay now, the more you will pay later.
 Don’t be fooled into thinking you can make lower mortgage payments early on and not make up for them at some point down the road.